-Participating in statewide assessments helps families see a snapshot of their student's learning so they can advocate for their success in school.
-High school students can use MCA results:
+Participating in statewide assessments gives families a snapshot of their student's learning so they can advocate for their success in school.
+High school students can use MCA results for:

-- For course placement at a Minnesota State college or university.
-If students receive a college-ready score, they may not need to take a remedial, noncredit course for that subject. - For Postsecondary Enrollment Options (PSEO) and College in the Schools programs.
+- Postsecondary Enrollment Options (PSEO) in grade 10. - Course placement at a Minnesota State college or university.
+If students receive a college-ready score, they may not need to take a remedial, noncredit course for that subject.

-English learners who take the ACCESS or Alternate ACCESS and meet certain requirements have the opportunity to exit from English learner programs.
+English learners who take the WIDA ACCESS or WIDA Alternate ACCESS and meet certain requirements have the opportunity to exit from English learner programs.